irias/ding/README.md

 - allow configuring a cleanup script, that is run when a builddir is removed. eg for dropping a database that was created in build.sh.
 - read some file from $HOME after a build and show it in build overviews? eg for code coverage, or whatever. easy & extensible.
 - provide access to the builddir from the previous build, eg to copy dependencies. or perhaps we could also do a faster clone ourselves.
-- implement timeouts for builds.  no output for X minutes -> kill.
-- add shell script to cleanup after a build? eg dropping a database.
 - timestamps in output lines?
 - more ways to send out notifications? eg webhook, telegram, slack.
 - support for running builds on other instances (on other OS'es). maybe some day, if really needed.
 - make this work somewhat on windows? hard given the privsep design.
-- add SSE statistics to prometheus metrics?
+- add SSE statistics to prometheus metrics?  and metrics about builds, build times, failed builds.